 Ford makes big electric push in Europe with new launches

+The US carmaker is pushing into electric vehicles at a time when car manufacturers around the world are racing to slash carbon dioxide emissions in order to comply with more stringent environmental standards in the European Union.

-The launches include electric variants of the Kuga and Puma SUVs and the Mondeo sedan.
-The automaker also plans to launch 15 other electric vehicles by 2024 in Europe, including a new Mustang-inspired electric SUV next year.
+Ford's launches include electric variants of the Kuga and Puma SUVs and the Mondeo sedan.
+The automaker also plans to launch nine other electric vehicles by 2024 in Europe, including a new Mustang-inspired electric sports utility vehicle next year.

 The carmaker, like its rivals, has been facing stagnant demand and rising costs as it invests billions of dollars in electric, hybrid and autonomous vehicles in efforts to boost sales.

-VW agreed to plow US$3.1 billion into Ford's Argo AI self-driving unit, but estimated it could realize up to US$20 billion in revenue by sharing its MEB electric vehicle architecture with Ford in Europe.
+VW agreed to plough US$3.1 billion into Ford's Argo AI self-driving unit, but estimated it could realise up to US$20 billion in revenue by sharing its MEB electric vehicle architecture with Ford in Europe.

 Ford had said it expects to build more than 600,000 electric vehicles in Europe over six years, sourcing components and the vehicle underpinnings from VW, helping both to cut costs.